About the Holiday

 Just then the door flies open and the house rings with a “blood-curdling HOWL!”
 It’s Count Lazzario—not looking very glad at all.
 The Count chases Elsie and Boris upstairs and downstairs, all the while shouting “‘My son a hairdresser!
 Oh, the shame of it!
 You’re a disgrace to vampire kind!’”
 Finally, Elsie has had enough.
 She stops and pointedly tells the Count in her “horriblest, loudest voice that he should be proud of his son. “‘He’s not a monster like you,’” she shouts.

-When they see their new ‘dos they can’t believe their eyes.
+When the two see their new ‘dos they can’t believe their eyes.
 The Count proclaims his a “triumph,” and Elsie thinks hers is “‘the coolest, most amazing hairstyle in the world!’”
 As Elsie turns to go, the Count thanks her.
 He realizes how ridiculous he’s been and even thinks he may “start a new career as a model.”
 Elsie gives a final wave before heading home to show her mom and dad not only her new haircut but how very brave she really is.

 There’s a wonderful free-range silliness to Ged Adamson’s books that brings a smile to your face as you read them.
 The great thing is that they are based on a kernel of truth, which anchors the story and gives it broader resonance.
 In the case of Elsie Clarke and the Vampire Hairdresser it’s a fear of haircuts—a scenario I know well from my own son who for a time received his cuts from a very understanding woman who sat with him on the salon’s play rug while she cut his hair.
 Adamson’s knack with humorous and believable dialogue paired with laugh-inducing action makes the story a page-turner with the kind of suspense that keeps kids giggling from the first page to the satisfying last.